btelles/docs/sites/workshop/welcome.deck.md

 * Spin-off Workshops
   * RailsGirls, PyStar, Python Ladies, Scala
   * Learn the Front End, Confident Coding JS, and...?
+.notes: Some are paid, some are free...we like the free kind.

 <!SLIDE bullets>
 # Why are we here?
-We want the community of software developers to reflect the diversity of our society
+We want the community of software developers to reflect the diversity of our society.

 <!SLIDE bullets>
 # Why are we here?